edwin-zhou/communicare/README.md

 (e.g. medical checkups, physical therapy, carpentry, installing rails)

 # How to test
-run 'npm i' in the frontend folder run 'ng serve' in the same folder go to localhost:4200 to view the website
+run 'npm i' in the frontend folder, run 'ng serve' in the same folder, go to localhost:4200 to view the website

 or